$112 Find Cheap Flights from Japan to Singapore

 • What is the cheapest time of day to fly to Singapore?

 The cheapest time of day to fly to Singapore is generally in the afternoon, when round-trip flights cost $389 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Singapore is generally in the evening, which is peak travel time and where the average cost of a ticket is $649.
+Morning departures are around 4% more expensive than evening flights, on average.
+The most expensive time of day to fly to Singapore is generally in the morning, which is peak travel time and where the average cost of a ticket is $672.

 Need help choosing which airline to fly with from Japan to Singapore?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.